patternfly/patternfly-react/packages/react-core/src/components/MultipleFileUpload/examples/MultipleFileUpload.md

 import UploadIcon from '@patternfly/react-icons/dist/esm/icons/upload-icon';

-File upload - multiple is able to:
+Multiple file upload is able to:

 - Accept one or more files via browse or drag-and-drop
 - Provide their data to you using file objects via the `onFileDrop` callback prop